THE HISTORICAL 7TH SEAL

 Jerusalem's rebirth as a pagan city, leading to the Second Jewish Revolt (132-136AD).

-8 Then the second angel sounded: and something like a great mountain (Jerusalem; see for instance Dan 9:16) burning with fire (showing the presence of God, like Mt Sinai burned with fire through God's presence) was thrown into the sea (was turned into a pagan, Gentile city, extinguishing God's "fire"), and a third of the sea became blood (in the resulting war, a third of Roman forces were involved and saw bloodshed; see below).
+8 Then the second angel sounded: and something like a great mountain (Jerusalem; see for instance Dan 9:16) burning with fire (showing God's judgement) was thrown into the sea (was, in about 130AD, turned into a Roman, Gentile city), and a third of the sea became blood (in the resulting "Bar Kokhba" war, named after the Jewish revolutionary leader of that time, a third of all Rome's forces were involved and saw bloodshed; see below).

-This second seal reveals the continuation of Jerusalem's occupation by the Roman Empire, which is the fourth head of the third beast mentioned in Daniel 7:6 (The sixth head overall).
+This second trumpet of the seventh seal reveals the continuation of Jerusalem's occupation by the Roman Empire, which is the fourth head of the third beast mentioned in Daniel 7:6 (the sixth head overall).

-Dan 8:13-14 is here partially unsealed in that this event is part of the 2300 year long religious defilement of Jerusalem by its Gentile occupiers, from which it is ultimately "cleansed".
+This prophecy continues to fulfil and unseal the prophecy of Dan 8:13-14 in that this event is part of the 2300 year long religious defilement of Jerusalem by its Gentile occupiers, from which it is ultimately "cleansed".
 This specific defilement is elaborated on in "LOST TRUTHS OF LAODICEA", point 6.

 Christ here also unseals Dan 8:23-24: “And in the latter time of their kingdom (the four divisions of the Greek Empire), when the transgressors (the Jews) have reached their fullness, a king (a kingdom, i.e. Rome) shall arise, having fierce features (full of aggression), who understands sinister schemes.
-His power shall be mighty, but not by his own power (clearly Satan inspired); he shall destroy fearfully, and shall prosper and thrive; he shall destroy the mighty, and also the holy people" (up until this point Judea still existed, but at this juncture in history it was literally wiped off the map.
+His power shall be mighty, but not by his own power (clearly Satan inspired); he shall destroy fearfully, and shall prosper and thrive; he shall destroy the mighty, and also the holy people" (up until the point of the Bar Kokhba war, Judea still existed as a Roman province, but at this juncture in history the name Judea was literally wiped off the map.
 The 67-70AD campaign had decimated the Jews and sent many into slavery.
 By the end of the Bar Kokhba war they were completely destroyed as a nation).

-After the 70AD destruction of Jerusalem, Jews continued to live in the land of Israel.
+After the 70AD destruction of Jerusalem, Jews still continued to live in the land of Israel.
 Around the year 130AD, the Romans began rebuilding Jerusalem as directed by Emperor Hadrian.
 Jerusalem was renamed Aelia Capitolina and a pagan temple was constructed on the Temple Mount.
 In 132AD, Jewish leader Simon Bar Kokhba rebelled against Roman rule and their defilement of the Holy Land and Jerusalem.
-He initially succeeded, however by 136AD the rebellion had been crushed amid very heavy casualties on both sides.
+Despite initial success, by 136AD the rebellion had been crushed amid very heavy casualties on both sides.
 Bar Kokhba was in his day viewed by some Jews as the fulfilment of the promised Messiah of the Seventy Week Prophecy.

 Because so little is taught about this in COG circles, I've quoted below some portions of the article "Bar Kokhba Revolt" on Wikipedia: